Skipped to content anchor

 What if you still need to borrow?
 What’s the best way?

-“Life happens, and sometimes you need to borrow some money to help you get where you want or need to go”, says Educators Mortgage Agent Level 1 – Regional Director, Lending Services Chris Knoch.
-“Knowing how to borrow and exploring all available solutions is especially important during times of economic downturns and within an uncertain political climate where a work stoppage is a real possibility.”
+“Life happens, and sometimes you need to borrow some money to help you get where you want or need to go,” says Educators Director of Lending Services Chris Knoch.
+“Knowing how to borrow and exploring all available solutions is especially important during times of economic downturns and when higher interest rates are present in the market.”

 Here are a few suggestions to make the traditional means of borrowing work for you.